Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/price_optimization.md

 | <b>Avocados: a quintessential corner of a grocery store.
 Image Credits: [New York Post](https://nypost.com/2022/02/15/us-will-halt-mexico-avocado-imports-as-long-as-necessary/) </b>|

-**Goal**: Develop a data science pipeline for pricing and distribution of avocados to maximize revenue.

-This notebook walks through a decision-making pipeline that culminates in a mathematical optimization model.
-There are three stages:
-- First, understand the dataset and infer the relationships between categories such as the sales, price, region, and seasonal trends.
-- Second, build a prediction model that predicts the demand for avocados as a function of price, region, year and the seasonality.
-- Third, design an optimization problem that sets the optimal price and supply quantity to maximize the net revenue while incorporating costs for wastage and transportation.
+In this example, we build a prediction model that predicts the demand for avocados as a function of price, region, year and the seasonality.
+We then design an optimization problem that sets the optimal price and supply quantity to maximize the net revenue while incorporating costs for wastage and transportation.

+This example illustrates in particular how to deal with categorical features.

 ## Load the Packages and the Datasets